-About this guide 2 What happens if you no longer 40 Abbreviations used in this publication 2 hold or use a depreciating asset?
-18 Deductions for the cost of depreciating assets 2 Low-value pools 23 In-house software 25 The uniform capital allowance system 2 Common-rate pools 26 What is a depreciating asset?
-3 Primary production depreciating assets 26 Who can claim deductions for the decline in value of a depreciating asset?
-4 Capital expenditure deductible under the UCA 30 Working out decline in value 5 Small business entities 35 mmediate deduction for certain non-business Certain start-up expenses immediately deductible 36 depreciating assets (costing \$300 or less) 9 Record keeping 37 Effective life of depreciating assets 11 Definitions 38 Depreciating assets and taxation of financial arrangements (TOFA) 14 Guidelines for using the depreciating assets worksh neet 39 The cost of a depreciating asset 14 Guidelines for using the low-value pool worksheet 40 Worksheet 1: Depreciating assets 41 Worksheet 2: Low-value pool 42 More information inside back cover
+About this guide 2 What happens if you no longer 10 Abbreviations used in this publication 2 hold or use a depreciating asset?
+18 Deductions for the cost of depreciating assets 2 Low-value pools 23 The uniform capital allowance system 2 In-house software 25 What is a depreciating asset?
+3 Common-rate pools 26 Who can claim deductions for the Primary production depreciating assets 26 decline in value of a depreciating asset?
+4 Capital expenditure deductible under the UCA 29 Working out decline in value 5 Small business entities 35 Immediate deduction for certain non-business Certain start-up expenses immediately deductible 35 depreciating assets (costing \$300 or less) 9 Record keeping 37 Effective life of depreciating assets 11 Definitions 38 Depreciating assets and taxation 14 Guidelines for using the depreciating assets worksheet 39 of financial arrangements (TOFA) 14 Culdelines for using the depresiding assets worksheet 00 The cost of a depreciating asset 15 Guidelines for using the low-value pool worksheet 39 Worksheet 1: Depreciating assets 41 Worksheet 2: Low-value pool 42 inside back cover